srobo/kitbook/docs/volunteering/glossary.md

 [_GitHub_](https://github.com/srobo):

-: a platform for hosting code repositories which we also use to coordinate tasks
+: a development platform, used to host code repositories and to coordinate tasks

 _Kickstart_: